tommysullivan/ts-injector/readme.md

 Please see [this high level approach to testing](https://maprdrill.atlassian.net/browse/SPYG-82) in order to get the big picture.

-### How to Run Tests
+### Running Tests

-#### Test Configuration

-Test configuration is "tiered" so that one can override values in a few different ways.
-Unless otherwise specified, configuration values come from configuration/config.json.

-One can override values there by setting environment variables with the same name as the keys in config file.

 #### Run in Jenkins

 Navigate to [Integration Test Job](http://10.10.1.153:8080/job/spyglass-health-check/) and click "Build with Parameters".
-From here you can override default test parameters or go with the defaults. .
+From here you can override default test parameters or go with the defaults.

-TODO:
- - Make the current tests runnable against a dynamically assigned IP address (use ENV variables)
- -

 #### Run Locally